-Welcome to our 74-acre campus - with over 40 acres of open space.
+Welcome to our 74-acre campus - with 17 acres of open space.

-Onsite destinations include Seattle Center Armory, Pacific Science Center, International Fountain, Seattle Children's Museum, Seattle Children's Theatre, Seattle Repertory Theatre, Cornish College of the Arts, Museum of Popular Culture (MoPOP), Marion Oliver McCaw Hall, KeyArena, Space Needle and more...
+On-site destinations include the Seattle Center Armory, Pacific Science Center, The International Fountain, The Children's Museum, Seattle Children's Theatre, Seattle Repertory Theatre, Intiman Theatre, Museum of Popular Culture, Climate Pledge Arena, McCaw Hall, Space Needle and more...

-More than 30 resident organizations make Seattle Center their home --Northwest Folklife, Pacific Northwest Ballet, Seattle Opera, Seattle Storm, Theatre Puget Sound, Seattle Shakespeare Company, Book-It Repertory Theatre and a myriad of other arts, cultural, educational and sports entities.
+More than 30 resident organizations make Seattle Center their home --Northwest Folklife, Pacific Northwest Ballet, Seattle Opera, Seattle Kraken,

+Seattle Storm, Theatre Puget Sound, Seattle Shakespeare

+Theatre and a myriad of other arts, cultural, educational and sports entities.

-Seattle Center Productions, a division of Seattle Center, develops, manages and delivers nearly 500 free and affordable public programs accessible to everyone and designed to provide joy, laughter, inspiration and enrichment in a way that mixes generations, interests and cultures.
+Seattle Center Productions, a division of Seattle Center, develops, manages and delivers more than 50 free and low cost public programs accessible to everyone and designed to provide joy, laughter, inspiration and enrichment in a way that mixes generations, interests and cultures.

-Over 14,000 shows and events are presented on campus annually, including all of the activities of Seattle Center Winterfest, outdoor movies and concerts, many and varied community events and 23 world cultural festivals with music, dancing, exhibits and foods.
+Over 5,000 shows and events are presented on campus annually, including all of the activities of Seattle Center Winterfest, outdoor movies and concerts, many and varied community events and over 24 world cultural festivals with music, dancing, exhibits and foods.

-Seattle Center is the region's top tourist destination and 12 million people visit annually to enjoy arts, sports, tourism, educational and recreational pursuits.
+Seattle Center is the region's top tourist destination and more than 12 million people visit annually to enjoy arts, sports, tourism, educational and recreational pursuits.